 Progression in Spelling

 In the Early Years and Key Stage 1, children receive daily, small-group phonics lessons.
 In phonics lessons, children learn to segment words into individual sounds and record the correct letter, or groups of letters, to represent those sounds- these are known as grapheme-phoneme correspondences (GPCs).
-In Reception, children learn to spell with words containing the GPCs taught in Phase 2 and Phase 3 of our phonics programme.
+In Reception, children learn to spell with words containing the GPCs taught in Level 2 and Level 3 of our phonics programme.

-As the children move into Year 1, they are introduced to new GPCs and new spelling patterns, as taught in Phase 4 and Phase 5.
+As the children move into Year 1, they are introduced to new GPCs and new spelling patterns, as taught in Level 4 and Level 5.
 They also learn that there are alternative ways to spell the same sound- for example, the /igh/ sound in 'night' is spelt differently to the /i_e/ sound that we find in 'slide'!
 Similarly, the same grapheme can produce two different sounds.
 In the word 'tie', the /ie/ grapheme makes a different sound to the one we find in 'babies'.
 The children must therefore begin to make more accurate spelling choices, choosing which spelling of the sound is most appropriate.
 This process is largely driven by their growing experience of reading.

 In Year 1 and 2, children practise spelling words that use previously-taught GPCs, as well as some 'common exception words'.
 These exception words are words that contain GPCs which have not yet been taught as widely applicable, either because they are occur rarely in the English language, or because they appear rarely in age-appropriate words.
 Examples of all these words appear in the English National Curriculum- Spelling: Appendix 1.

 As the children move into Class 2 and 3, teachers continue to emphasise the relationship between the sounds and the letters, even when the spelling pattern is more unusual.
 They also learn to recognise and apply new spelling patterns and strategies.
 The word lists for Years 3 and 4 and Years 5 and 6 are statutory, and are again listed in the English National Curriculum- Spelling: Appendix 1.
-The lists feature a mixture of words pupils frequently use in their writing and those which they often misspell.
+The lists feature a mixture of words pupils use frequently in their writing and those which they often misspell.
 These words are taught within English lessons in Key Stage 2, alongside other words that teachers consider appropriate.

 Children in Years 1- 6 take home a set of words to practise each week, which supports the spelling patterns learnt in school.
 It also helps to involve parents in their child's learning and to inform them of the spelling expectations of their age group.